dml-tech/marlin-sunlu_s8/README.md

 * Thanks to Sébastien Agostini for exp1 pinout
 * Thanks to Michael Reynolds for comments and help
+* Thanks to Endy Fung for his support and help
 * Thanks to Sunlu for sharing a version of their firmware